TheSoftwareHouse/babelsheet-js/docs-src/development.md

 ## Change translations storage from redis to file
-By default, translations as saved in redis storage.
-In order to change translations storage to file.
+Service is implemented to use redis as cache storage but can use another database or even in memory cache as well.
+There are various implementations in `src/infrastracture/storage`.
+For fast production use it is recommended to use redis, but for local development and debugging in memory implementation can be used.
+There are some other implementations available now, like `in file`.
+In order to change translations storage to file:

 1. Open `/src/services/producer/container.ts` and change: